Broken Bones From a Car Accident Are All Too Common

 It doesn’t matter what caused your car crash- a rear-end collision or t-boned at an intersection- broken bones from a car accident are all too common.
 If you are like many people, you have broken ribs, wrists, or legs.
 It doesn’t matter if it is a bone fracture or a clean break- you will probably need surgery and physical therapy.

 You may be one of the nearly one million fractures that happen every year according to the Cleveland Clinic.
-While the Cleveland Clinic includes osteoporosis and slip and fall injuries in their numbers, many broken bones from a car accident are included in their calculation.
+While the Cleveland Clinic includes osteoporosis and slip and fall injuries in their numbers, many broken bones from a car accident in Burlington are included in their calculation.
 Reach out to a skilled car accident attorney to discuss your options to recover compensation for damages.

 Like we stated earlier, broken bones from a car accident are common in the wrists and ankles.
 While these maybe some of the more common fractures and breaks- you can experience a broken bone anywhere on the body after a car crash.

 Here are other common places to experience breaks and fractures: